 Simplicity is Key

 First and foremost….choose something that your comfortable in and that won’t need a lot of adjusting.
 If it doesn’t lay properly, your bra strap keeps needing to be fixed, or if a shirt is too short to stay tucked in, reconsider those options Wear solid colors or small/subtle prints.
 Keep the focus on the baby and keep your photos timeless by avoiding distracting prints and clothing with logos.
 Also, don’t worry about shoes!
 I don’t typically take full body images during newborn sessions so they won’t be seen anyway.
-The only full-length image that I take, on occasion, is with mom holding the baby in front of one of the the big arched windows in my studio.
+The only full-length image that I take, on occasion, is with mom holding the baby in front of the large window in my studio.
 Thankfully, this shot looks gorgeous barefoot…no shoes necessary!

 No Outfit Needed for the Baby!

 Newborn babies look best in the buff, so don’t worry about bringing fancy outfits.
 I have lots of blankets/wraps/knit diaper covers that we can use in the photos.
 If you’d like to bring your own items to the session Etsy is a great place to look and there are a ton of cute options for wraps, hats, and headbands.
 If you’re having a girl and would like to use headbands during the session, please bring ones that are sized for newborns and are dainty.
 Standard baby headbands will be too large and will look overwhelming on a tiny newborn.
 I have headbands to choose from at the studio as well.